Post Summary: The perfect Willamette Valley weekend itinerary for outdoor lovers

 The Willamette Valley is the ideal Portland weekend trip for a girl’s weekend, romantic getaway, or a relaxing nature escape from city life.

 Wine and agriculture (fresh produce!) tend to be the most common reason people come to visit the Willamette Valley, but there are a plethora of other things to do too!
-From gorgeous Oregon waterfalls, access to the coast and mountains, and even steaming Oregon hot springs, there’s a ton of outdoor adventure to be had!
+From gorgeous Oregon waterfalls, access to the best Oregon coast beaches and mountain ranges, and even steaming Oregon hot springs, there’s a ton of outdoor adventure to be had!

 Keep scrolling for our example itinerary for your perfect weekend in the Willamette Valley!